Schedule Service

 Ductless mini-splits aren’t the same as traditional central air systems.
 They require specialized knowledge for proper sizing, placement, and installation.
 When vetting potential installers, ask specifically about their experience with ductless AC systems.
 An excellent reputation and documented experience are two of the most important things to look for.
 Don’t be shy about asking to see a portfolio of their previous mini-split installations or for references from past clients.
 Reading online reviews can also be helpful, just be sure to look for comments that specifically mention ductless systems.
 This ensures they understand the unique challenges and requirements of the technology.

-Verify Insurance and Ask for References
+Don’t Forget Insurance and References

 A reputable contractor will always carry liability insurance and worker’s compensation.
 This protects you and your home in the unlikely event of an accident or property damage during the installation.
 Before signing any contract, ask for proof of insurance.
 If a contractor can’t provide it, that’s a major red flag.
 Additionally, a confident installer will be happy to provide references from previous customers.
 Speaking to someone who has already worked with the company can give you peace of mind and a real-world perspective on their professionalism, timeliness, and the quality of their work.
 Feel free to contact us to ask about our credentials and past projects.